 With an emphasis on communication, argument, and critical thought, an associate degree in liberal arts can help students build a generalized knowledge in a wide variety of subjects, from humanities and social sciences to foreign languages.
 The broad scope of these curricula prepare you for a range of entry-level careers, but many programs also allow concentrations in a specific subject, such as psychology, fine arts, or business administration.
 An online liberal arts associate degree also lays the foundation for a more advanced degree, such as a bachelor's, master's, or doctorate, while increasing your earning potential in the short term.
 According to the U.S. Department of Labor, professionals with associate degrees earn 15% more than those with only a high school diploma.

-What are the best liberal arts programs of 2020?
+What are the best liberal arts Associate programs?
 Here are our top 10:

 |1||Trinity Valley Community College||Athens, TX|